julienf/Wiktionary/README.md

 Wiktionary
 ==========

-Scripts to mess with dumps from the Wiktionary
+Scripts to mess with dumps from the Wiktionary.
+You can find dumps there: http://dumps.wikimedia.org/frwiktionary/